June 28, 2021//Alli SchuhLast Updated: May 24, 2022

-If you’re in the cybersecurity field, chances are you’ve come across these terms (or any variants of it) enough to know what Zero Trust means – or you’re at least curious enough to Google it.
+If you’re in the cybersecurity field, chances are you’ve come across Zero Trust architecture (or any variants of it) enough to know what Zero Trust means.
 Essentially, the Zero Trust cybersecurity approach is kicking old methods to the curb while embracing the basic principles of security.

 There are instances where restricted and gated access isn’t conducive to the duties employees have within an organization.
 For example, an ER nurse needs access to certain systems in a matter of seconds when dealing with a patient.
 Having multiple systems or processes in place limiting that ability leads to the employee not being able to adequately do their job.
 In instances such as this, tools that review system access logs to ensure appropriate access can help.
 In a way, user access review serves as its own form of Zero Trust by identifying, monitoring, and verifying access rights and restricting the amount of access that users are supposed to have.

 But what about system access that shouldn’t be granted to certain users at all?